medialab/xan/docs/cmd/view.md

     -E, --sanitize-emojis   Replace emojis by their shortcode to avoid formatting issues.
     -S, --significance <n>  Maximum floating point significance used to format numbers.
     -I, --hide-index        Hide the row index on the left.
     -H, --hide-headers      Hide the headers.
+Implied when -n, --no-headers is given.
     -M, --hide-info         Hide information about number of displayed columns, rows etc.
     -g, --groupby <cols>    Isolate and emphasize groups of rows, represented by consecutive rows with identical values in selected columns.